jacquibushfi/Glass_Fusing_Classes/README.md

 # GlassFusingClasses

-This Ruby project provides a CLI to list and get details of the current classes from the Bullseye Glass website.
-This project returns the classes from the first page.
+This Ruby project provides a CLI to scrape a website and gather more information based on a users response.
+Bullseye's Glass Classes will be scraped to return the first page of current classes.
+A class number can then be entered to see the details concerning the class.

 ## Installation